 Board and tabletop games

 - The mortgage interest rules seem simple enough.
 Mortgage a property, get cash from bank, can't collect rent.
 Pay 110% cash back to bank, collect rent again.
 But transferring a mortgaged property requires the recipient to pay that extra 10% immediately, whether they pay back the entire mortgage or not.
 (And if they don't, they have to pay it again later when they do.)
 The most common reason for mortgaging property is a lack of cash, a lack of cash causes players to go bankrupt, bankrupt players give all their possessions to their creditor... you can see where this is going.
+(In especially unusual cases, this could cause Taking You with Me between a pair of weak players.)

 - The auction rule is forgotten entirely by a surprising number of players.
 When a player lands on a property and chooses not to buy, it's supposed to go up for auction to the highest bidder, introducing an added level of strategy into what would otherwise be a simple question of "can I spare the cash or not?"